How to Apply

 - Demonstrated administrative experience (i.e. chairpersonship and/or a leadership role on a nutrition-related internal or external committee or organization).

 - Master’s Degree in nutrition, dietetics, business, education or related area, granted by a U.S., regionally accredited college or university.

-- Minimum of three years managing staff
+- Minimum of three years experience managing staff.

-- Nutrition-related research experience
+- Nutrition-related research experience.